 Step #6: Display Google Maps

-To display Google Maps in the Flutter app, we need to set up Google Maps iOS and Android in Google Developer Console to get the Google Maps API KEY.
+To display Google Maps in the Flutter app, we need to set up Google Maps iOS and Android in the Google Developer Console to get the Google Maps API KEY.
 We will not cover how to set up Google Maps, you can refer to our other tutorial.
-To implement Google Maps in Flutter application, we will use google_maps_flutter dependency.
+To implement Google Maps in a Flutter application, we will use the google_maps_flutter dependency.

 dependencies: